 Coffee style

-The drinks list is broad without becoming fussy: espresso, milk drinks, house filter with refill, Kalita manual brews, iced coffee, and espresso tonic all sit alongside breakfast rather than apart from it.
+The drinks list is broad without becoming fussy: espresso, milk drinks, house filter with refill, Kalita pour-overs, iced coffee, and espresso tonic all sit alongside breakfast rather than apart from it.
 Because the coffee comes from Hola Coffee's Madrid roasting program, the cups read more like clean, dependable daily drinking than an ultra-niche tasting menu.
 That balance suits the room.
 Misión feels designed for people who want very good coffee inside a proper cafe, not a stripped-back brew lab.
+The menu keeps moving with the day instead of splitting coffee people and brunch people into different corners.

 What people go for